-To make it clear, the 39.1% of animals that were killed during or after experimentation in 2015 make up a total of 88,200 animals.
+To make it clear, 39.1% of animals that were killed during or after experimentation in 2015 make up a total of 88,200 animals.

 If these MPs think that over eighty thousand deaths aren't many, how many constitute a lot/a high enough number to do something about?
 The year before this (2014), a total of 106, 739 animals were killed in NZ for animal experimentation.
-Our standards may be different to these MPs as we find this figure shockingly high!
+Our standards may be different from these MPs as we find this figure shockingly high!

 This report is misleading and they have tried to use statistics to skew the truth and we are utterly disappointment by that — we expected better!

 The order that they have listed what most animals are used for is also very misleading and we think they have done this is a way to try and indicate that most research done in NZ is to help animals.

 We would like you to see the statistics for yourself:

 Purposes of animal usage in NZ in 2015 (for RTT):